List of David Letterman sketches: Explod-O-Pop

 Explod-O-Pop is a brand of popping corn, and is usually given as a prize to the participants of the audience participation games.
 Letterman often describes the product using various slogans such as "America's Only Atomic Popping Corn", "It's Carbolicious", and "It's Contaminated with Flavor!"

 It was available at CBS's online store, with the proceeds benefitting the American Foundation for Courtesy and Grooming, a charity of Letterman's which contributes its proceeds to a wide variety of foundations, most of which are of a health, youth, or educational nature.

 Audience sweep

 Late in the show, a short segment will consist of a camera panning across the audience as it applauds during the break.
 A comedy piece will usually be superimposed above this video; in most cases this is either a graphic presenting a game or announcement narrated by Kalter, or a comedy piece featuring Kalter himself.
-Since returning from the hiatus caused by the 2007–2008 Writers Guild of America strike, however, these segments now usually feature a Kalter voice-over promoting future guests, concluded by a phrase such as "Get your VCRs ready!"
+Since returning from the hiatus caused by the 2007–08 Writers Guild of America strike, however these segments later featured a Kalter voice-over promoting future guests, concluded by a phrase such as "Get your VCRs ready!"